ephys/Utilitas/README.md

 Support for more can be added by other mods through IMC.
 Support for Cauldrons (as IFluidHandlers), flower pots, and Armor Stands is planned.

-### Fluid Hopper

-A hopper, for fluids.
-It

-- Drains fluid blocks placed above it
-- Drains tanks placed above it (entities & blocks)
-- Fills tanks it points to (entities & blocks.
-Time to make a minecart tank!)
 ![Universal Interface](screenshots/universal_interface.png)

 ### Proximity Sensor